What are the center's research initiatives?

 There has long been an association between genetics and risk of developing colorectal cancer, however the exact location of where most of these genes lay within the DNA is vastly unknown.
 Entire DNA sequencing was done for patients with and without cancer.
 This revealed six new susceptibility locations with statistically significant data.
 These findings may provide possible insight into the underlying molecular causes of colorectal cancer.

-A genome-wide association study colorectal cancer identifies a risk locus in 14q23.1.
+A genome-wide association study for colorectal cancer identifies a risk locus in 14q23.1.

 In order to determine whether more colorectal cancer-causing genes exist entire DNA sequencing was completed for over 30,000 patients.
 A specific gene and its location were found in cancerous colon tissue of these patients.
 It was extrapolated from this data that the gene encoded a protein-coding gene involved in survival and proliferation of cancer cells.